AdeshSawa/python_image_webP_converter/readme.md

 ### Requirements
 - python 3
-- cWebP installed and available globaly
+- [cWebP]([https://duckduckgo.com](https://developers.google.com/speed/webp/docs/using)) installed and available globaly

 ### How to use
-- create a folder names "input"
+- create a folder named "input"
 - place all the image files to convert in the "input" folder
-- run command "py app.py"
+- run the script using the command "py app.py"
 - the script will create a folder called "output" with all converted files